DamOConnor/Fabric-and-Copilot/labs/lab01/lab01.md

 ![Data Factory Persona](/labs/lab01/images/datafactorypersona.png)

-3. You will be presented with the artefacts that can be created in the Data Factory persona.
+3. You will be presented with the artefacts that can be created in the Data Factory persona including Dataflow Gen2 and Data Pipelines.
 4. Select **Dataflow Gen2**:

 ![New Dataflow Gen2](/labs/lab01/images/newdataflowgen2.png)